diskoverdata/diskover-community/README.md

 ### Community edition VS diskover PRO

 The community edition of diskover includes up to 8 worker bots.
 To crawl using unlimited workers you will need to purchase a license for diskover pro. diskover pro also allows searching for dupes (finddupes) and comparing index data (hotdirs).
 To purchase diskover PRO, see diskover's Patreon page for pricing https://www.patreon.com/diskover.
+You can also buy pro license using PayPal.

 ### OVA image file (for vmware, etc)